 Application Process: This program has a dual application process.
 Student must first submit a Lewis & Clark Application.
 Once admitted by Lewis & Clark, the students will receive instructions for submitting their secondary application to IFSA and will receive a separate notification letter of admittance.
 Please keep a digital copy of your essays and other application materials as you will need to submit these similar materials to IFSA.
 Please note that this secondary application process can be as late as the semester preceding your scheduled participation.

 For more information about the application process, click here.

-Travel: Students usually fly into the Santiago airport (SCL), where they are met by CIEE staff and transported to the hotel for orientation.
+Travel: Students usually fly into the Santiago airport (SCL), where they are met by IFSA staff and transported to the hotel for orientation.

 Country-Specific Health Information: Click here to view specific health information for people traveling to Chile.

 State Department Country Information: Click here to visit the State Department’s Chile page.